ceramicskate0/AddReferenceDotRedTeam/README.md

 # How to get it to work:

 As with all C# tools compile and load yourself.
+But with doing it this way its super easy.
 Hint Project-to project references

 # Contribute: